 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Cook County's basic financial statements.
-The supplementary information, and the other information section as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Supplementary Information and the Other Information Section as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The Supplementary Information as listed in the table of contents is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements or to the basic financial statements.

+statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Supplementary Information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The Tax Capacity, Tax Rates, Levies, and Percentage of Collections schedule, included in the report as other information, has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The Tax Capacity, Tax Rates, Levies, and Percentage of Collections schedule, included in the report in the Other Information Section, has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.